lwelzel/computational-physics/assignment_1/README.md

       4. Generally, the demons will try to finish their work (at least save at next savepoint) before allowing you to stop
    2. md_simulation_func.py can be used to run a single simulation.
 Enable progress print statements in the class MolDyn to see what the simulation is doing
 3. Run chosen file or method in the console
    1. This may take a while.
+On my PC:
       1. 100 particles will take seconds to minutes depending on the initial state and number of steps
       2. 1000 particles will take minutes.
 The program scales between O(n) to O(n(n/2)) interactions per timestep for n particles
+      3. running 36 * 3 simulations with 108 particles in parallel for 2500 steps (5. time units) took 10ish minutes.
+Most of that was spent on relaxing gases
    2. Progress should be shown
    3. The program will save progress intermediately, especially for long runs
       1. The program will not save un-relaxed states